OBDS-Training/OBDS_slides/git_version_control_individual/solution.md

 > Click the green button 'Create repository'.

 - Edit this `README.md` file to include the name and date of the course.

+> The `README.md` file is automatically displayed on the main page of your repository on GitHub.
+>
+> Click on the pencil icon in the top right corner of the README box.
+>
+> Edit the file as needed.
+>
+> NOTE: A useful guide to the Markdown syntax is available [here](https://www.markdownguide.org/basic-syntax/).

 - Commit the changes with a suitable commit message.

+> When ready, click the button 'Commit changes...'.
+>
+> In the pop-up window, replace the default commit message by something more appropriate.
+>
+> When ready, click the button 'Commit changes'.

 ## Exercise 2: Adding and committing files